HashirAKhan/CSCI-499-Drip-Me-Out/ReadMe.md

   For back-end integration, run back-end server using `node index.js`

-  **Note**: Since backend has not been deployed, you will need your own OpenWeatherMap API key for weather-related functionalities
+  **Note**: For local setup, you will need your own OpenWeatherMap API key for weather-related functionalities

 # Design